 - 2 teaspoons grated fresh or jarred ginger, or more, to taste

-- 1 to 2 cups plain unsweetened rice milk or other nondairy milk, or as needed
+- 1 to 2 cups plain unsweetened nondairy milk, or as needed

 - Salt and freshly ground pepper to taste

 - Parsley or other fresh herb for garnish (sprigs or chopped), optional

 - Toasted whole cumin seeds for garnish, optional

 - Heat the oil in a large soup pot.
 Add the onions and celery and sauté over medium heat, stirring frequently, until golden.